Informatievlaanderen/VSDS-Tech-Docs/docs/index.md

 ### Learn by doing

-Based on a few use cases, we try to teach you in a light-hearted way how to publish or concumer an LDES.
+Based on a few use cases, we try to teach you in a light-hearted way how to publish or consume an LDES.
 In these tech docs we do not go into depth about the different possible parameters, but we show a working configuration for the proposed use case.
 Detailed information about the technical parameters or configuration options can be found under sections of the building blocks individually.

 <div style="display: flex; justify-content: space-around;">